 Obviously, no one ever wants to have a claim filed against them.
 That’s why it’s important to know what do before a claim is filed.

-On May 15, 2018, Jeff Coleman, PE, FACI (The Coleman Law Firm) spoke on how to recognize an incident that could become a claim, and how to manage the incident before it progresses to litigation.
+On May 15, 2018, Jeff Coleman, PE, FACI (Coleman & Erickson) spoke on how to recognize an incident that could become a claim, and how to manage the incident before it progresses to litigation.
 He also gave tips on how to share lessons learned with your staff.

 Note that this is not a comprehensive summary of the law, and legal counsel should be consulted for specific questions on how these topics apply to each situation.